The oldest leather artifact in the world is a 5,500-year old leather shoe.

-The best leather cleaners contain surfectants that attract dirt and grime from the surface of the leather.
+The best leather cleaners contain surfactants that attract dirt and grime from the surface of the leather.

 Use solutions with neutral pH and cleaners that do not contain alcohol or abrasives that can damage or discolor leather.

 Saddle soap can be used to remove dirt from exterior of leather.
-However, A lexol leather cleaner would be a better choice.
-A saddle soap will most likely be too strong for the leather on your bag and could cause discolouring.
+However, a lexol leather cleaner would be a better choice.
+Saddle soap will most likely be too strong for the leather on your bag and could cause discoloring.